Parr's Mill Covered Bridge No. 10

-The Parr's Mill Covered Bridge No. 10 is an historic, American wooden covered bridge that is located in Cleveland Township and Franklin Township in Columbia County, Pennsylvania.
+The Parr's Mill Covered Bridge No. 10 is an historic wooden covered bridge in Cleveland Township and Franklin Township in Columbia County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a 84.25 ft, Burr Truss arch bridge with a tarred metal roof.
 Erected in 1865, it crosses the North Branch of Roaring Creek, and is one of twenty-eight historic covered bridges in Columbia and Montour Counties.

-It was listed on the National Register of Historic Places in 1979.